robrotheram/blog.exceptionerror.io/content/blog/2022-02-09-Moving-from-ghost-to-hugo.md

 ---
 ## Automate all the things

-One of the things you read around static site generators such as hugo is the ability to link it to something like netify so that you can commit your changes and see the result on the net.
+One of the things you read around static site generators such as hugo is the ability to link it to something like Netlify so that you can commit your changes and see the result on the net.
 Grand but I self host and I want to do the same.
-Lets crack this puzzel.
+Lets crack this puzzle.

-OK one caviate here is that I going to use Github Actions in part as I do not currently have a CI setup at home but you could easily run the commands as part of a git hook or build it into your own pipeline.
+OK one cavitate here is that I going to use Github Actions in part as I do not currently have a CI setup at home but you could easily run the commands as part of a git hook or build it into your own pipeline.

 The pipeline below does only 3 basic things
-- Builds the Containr using the dockerfile from above
+- Builds the container using the dockerfile from above
-- Push the container into a registry this time githubs own
+- Push the container into a registry this time Github's own version.
 - Finally update a helm chart with the git hash.
 More on this later

 ```yml